Smart Open Services for European Patients

 You should be regularly monitoring whether the operating systems, programming platforms or libraries that you use are still up to date and maintained.
 For example:

-- If you are using legacy operating systems (e.g., Windows XP, Windows Server 2008 R2 or earlier), chances are the maintenance costs are higher, and there is little or no support from the service providers.
+• If you are using legacy operating systems (e.g. Windows XP, Windows Server 2008 R2 or earlier), chances are the maintenance costs are higher, and there is little or no support from the vendors.
 If you are unsure of the lifecycle support for your Windows system, you can check this Microsoft page.

 If, in your software, you want to allow users to open connections to external machines or (semi-)mobile devices (e.g., echograph, tablet, mobile phone, MRI scanner), avoid at all costs unprotected wireless connections.
 Without any encryption, those connections will be used to transfer confidential data that could be intercepted by malicious actors.